jserv/ttt/README.md

 Press Ctrl-C to exit.

 ## Game Rules
-The winner is determined by the first player who successfully places three of their marks in a row, whether it be vertically, horizontally, or diagonally, regardless of the board size.
+The winner is determined by the first player who successfully places `GOAL` of their marks in a row, whether it is vertically, horizontally, or diagonally, regardless of the board size.

-For these two 4x4 board games as examples,
+Using the following 4x4 board games, whose `GOAL` is 3, as examples:

 ```
  1 |  ×  ×